 What started as a story to brag about, turned into one to regret really fast.

-Two NYS Environmental Conservation Officers (ECO) were recently sent to Sullivan County in response to a hunting complaint in the Town of Thompson.
+Two NYS Environmental Conservation Officers (ECO) were sent to Sullivan County in response to a hunting complaint in the Town of Thompson.
 ECO Wood and Doroski were quick to take the call and begin investigating.

 At the scene, the ECO's found fresh blood and a crossbow bolt left from the hunter.
 The caller was able to give the officers information about where the deer was moved to, and that's where they found the hunter and the gutted 10-point buck.